Signers

 Modifying signers

-before signing them.
+TransactionModifyingSigner is an interface that potentially modifies the provided Transactions before signing them.
 E.g. this enables wallets to inject additional instructions into the transaction before signing them.
-For each transaction, instead of returning a SignatureDictionary
+For each transaction, instead of returning a SignatureDictionary, its modifyAndSignTransactions function returns an updated Transaction with a potentially modified set of instructions and signature dictionary.

 Characteristics: